Review: Ordinary Means, Extraordinary Ends

 Author Image

-Reverend David W. Hall is married to Ann, and they are parents of three grown children and grandparents of eight grandchildren.
-He has served as the Senior Pastor of Midway Presbyterian Church (PCA) since 2003.
+Reverend David W. Hall is married to Ann, and they are parents of three grown children and grandparents of nine grandchildren.
+He retired as the Senior Pastor of Midway Presbyterian Church (PCA) in 2026 where he served since 2003.
 Previously, he served as Pastor of the Covenant Presbyterian Church in Oak Ridge, Tennessee (1984–2003) and as Associate Pastor at the First Presbyterian Church in Rome, Georgia (1980–1984).
-He was ordained to pastoral ministry in 1980.
-He was educated at Covenant Theological Seminary and is the editor and author of several volumes.
+He was ordained to pastoral ministry in 1980, educated at Covenant Theological Seminary, and is the editor and author of several volumes, including Irony and the Presbyterian Church in America.
+You can find him on his Substack “Cheering Folly’s Demise.”

 More by David Hall ›